michaelwfc/operating_system/docs/Chapter 2 Operating system organization.md

   - kernel
   The software running in kernel space (or in supervisor mode) is called the kernel.

+## How to invoke a kernel function
-An application that wants to invoke a kernel function (e.g., the read system call in xv6) must transition to the kernel; an application **cannot** invoke a kernel function directly
+An application that wants to invoke a kernel function (e.g., the read system call in xv6) must transition to the kernel; an application **cannot** invoke a kernel function directly.

+CPUs provide a special instruction that switches the CPU from user mode to supervisor mode and enters the kernel at an entry point specified by the kernel.
+(RISC-V provides the **ecall** instruction for this purpose.)

+It is important that the kernel control the entry point for transitions to supervisor mode;
 ##  user mode.

 # 2.3 Kernel organization

+A key design question is what part of the operating system should run in supervisor mode.

 ## Monolithic kernel

+One
-A key design question is what part of the operating system should run in supervisor mode.
-One possibility is that the entire operating system resides in the kernel, so that the implementations of all system calls run in supervisor mode.
+possibility is that the entire operating system resides in the kernel, so that the implementations of all system calls run in supervisor mode.
 This organization is called a monolithic kernel.